 Creating Custom RSS/Atom Feeds

 You can create your own custom RSS/Atom feeds to publish information to users in dashboard portlets.
-In this case, RSS/Atom Feed portlet displays links to HTML pages stored in the File Cabinet with brief descriptions of every page linked.
+In this case, the RSS/Atom Feed portlet shows links to HTML pages in the File Cabinet, with a short description for each page.

-To create a custom feed, you must first create HTML documents containing the information to which the RSS/Atom Feed portlet will link.
-Then you should upload these files to the File Cabinet.
-Finally, you need to create an RSS Feed record in NetSuite that will include the links to your HTML files.
-This record also includes a definition of the audience for the file.
-The audience may include different roles, employees, customers, and other entities.
+To create a custom feed, first make HTML documents with the information you want to link to from the RSS/Atom Feed portlet.
+Then, upload these files to the File Cabinet.
+Finally, create an RSS Feed record in NetSuite that lists links to your HTML files.
+This record also lets you define the audience for the file.
+The audience may include different roles, employees, customers, and more.

 To create a custom RSS/Atom feed:

-1. Create a set of HTML documents outside of NetSuite that you will link to from an RSS/Atom Feed portlet.
+1. Create HTML documents outside of NetSuite that you'll link to from the RSS/Atom Feed portlet.

 2. Go to Documents > Files > File Cabinet.
 Upload your HTML files.